jethrojohnson/lncRNAs_in_b_cell_development_and_activation/README.md

 # lncRNAs_in_b_cell_development_and_activation

-This repository contains code used to produce figures and tables presented in my 2016 publication ['Long noncoding RNAs in B-cell development and activation'](https://doi.org/10.1182/blood-2015-11-680843).
+This repository contains code used to produce figures and tables presented in our 2016 publication ['Long noncoding RNAs in B-cell development and activation'](https://doi.org/10.1182/blood-2015-11-680843).

 Initial sequence data processing was done using [CGAT Pipelines](https://github.com/CGATOxford/CGATPipelines).
 Specifically: